mattp94/movies-hunter-bot/README.md

 A web bot used by *Movies-Hunter* (mine) to extract data on the Internet for your movies:

 1. It scans directories recursively in order to find potential movies.
-2. Then, it uses the power of *Google Search* to find an *AlloCiné* code.
+2. Then, it uses the power of *Google Search* to find an *TMDb* code.
-3. Finally, it extracts data from *AlloCiné* api, downloads poster + trailer and generates a thumbnail.
+3. Finally, it extracts data from *TMDb* api, downloads poster + trailer and generates a thumbnail.
 4. Next time, it will be able to use its own database to save time.

 Data is saved in `data/db.json`.
 Posters, thumbnails and trailers are available in `data`.